DanweDE/php-Helpers-GetterSetterAccessor/README.md

-# php-helpers-settergetterhelper
+# php-helpers-settergetteraccessor
-Helper class offering functionality to define setter and getter class methods with a minimum of code required.
+Helper class offering functionality to define setter and getter class methods with a minimum of expressive code.